 Teler means ‘Hindmost’ in Quenya.
 The plural is ‘Teleri’, and the adjective is ‘Telerin’.

 Telerin Elves are roughly the height of the Noldor, if not a little shorter.
-Their hair is silver blond(e), and their eyes are grey.
+Their hair is silver blond(e) or black, and their eyes are grey.

 Special powers/traits: They love water, simplicity, and the color green.
 They are the least likely to seek or desire power.
 They are named as the greatest of the three hosts of the Elves.
 They were the last to leave Cuiviénen.